racket/racket/racket/src/cs/README.txt

    but any recent version of Racket (v7.1 and up) can generate boot files for Chez Scheme.

-   Currently, when you use `configure --enable-cs` or similar as described in "../README.txt", then a bootstrapping variant of Racket BC is built automatically and the used to build Racket CS boot files.
-You can select a different Racket excutable by supplying `--enable-racket=...` to `configure`.
+   When you use `configure` as described in "../README.txt", supply `--enable-racket=...` to select a Racket implementation to build Racket CS boot files.
+That implementation could be one that is built by first using `configure --enable-bc`.

    Alternatively, boot files for the pb (portable bytecode) Chez Scheme variant can be used to compile Chez Scheme on any supported platform.
 The pb boot files must correspond to practically the same version of Chez Scheme as being built, though.
+The should be installed in the "../ChezScheme/boot/pb" directory as described by "../ChezScheme/BUILDING".

- * Racket is needed to generate the files in the "../bootstrapped" directory from the sources in sibling directories like "io".
+ * Racket is needed to generate the files in the "schemified" directory from the sources in sibling directories like "../io".
 The Racket version must be practically the same as the current Racket verson, although it can be the Racket BC implementation (instead of the Racket CS implementation).

-   Unlike Chez Scheme boot files, the files generated in "../bootstrapped" are human-readable and -editable Scheme code.
+   Unlike Chez Scheme boot files, the files generated in "schemified" are human-readable and -editable Scheme code.
 That possibilities provides a way out of bootstrapping black holes, even without BC.

 ========================================================================